 The Board may wish to consider whether the proposed zoning request is consistent and compatible with the surrounding area.
-The Board may also consider reconciling the existing development with current land use and zoning requirements.
+The Board may consider reconciling the existing development.
+The Board may consider a Binding Development Plan to help mitigate potential off-site impacts.